South Carolina Gamecocks women's basketball

 The South Carolina Gamecocks women's basketball team represents the University of South Carolina and competes in the Southeastern Conference (SEC).
-Under head coach Dawn Staley, the Gamecocks have been one of the most dominant programs in the country, winning NCAA Championships in 2017, 2022, and 2024, in addition claiming the SEC regular season championship and SEC tournament championship each 9 times between the 2013-14 season to the 2024-25 season.
+Under head coach Dawn Staley, the Gamecocks have been one of the most dominant powerhouse programs in the country, winning NCAA Championships in 2017, 2022, and 2024, and claiming the SEC regular season championship 10 times and SEC tournament championship 9 times between the 2013-14 season to the 2025-26 season, essentially ruling the conference for over a decade.
+Additionally, the Gamecocks were back to back NCAA Tournament Runner Ups in 2025 and 2026, further cementing their status as perennial national championship contenders.
 The program also enjoyed success under head coach Nancy Wilson during the 1980s in the Metro Conference, when it won five regular season conference championships and three conference tournament championships.
+The Gamecocks have the second most NCAA Championships, final four appearances, regular season conference championships, and conference tournament championships of any team in the SEC, trailing only Tennessee.